Drag

 Definition of Drag

-1. Resistance of the air (or some other fluid) to something moving through it.
+- Resistance of a fluid to something moving through it.

 "When designing cars, manufacturers have to take drag into consideration."